notBjorn/Project5_P1/readme.md

 - Copied over the all the harness files into this directory and then modified the `Cmake` file to have another profile that included these files.
 Just copied the code from the Huffman profile `add_executable` and modified the directory name and kept everything else the same.
 - Modified the input trace files in the Harness to the batch-then-drain trace
 - Changed the upper limit for quadratic oracle to be 2^15 and not 16 as that was causing the graph to look bad.
 This was pointed out by Will after I showed him my graph.
+- Wrote code that generates the `.csv` files.
   ![the output graph](images/img.png)
 ## **Testing & Status**
 ***The code to my knowledge is working perfectly***
 ### What i did to run my code
 - Created two different configurations in clion
   - One for the trace generator called `batch_then_trace` with the working directory `C:/Users/Bhalu Da PC/CLionProjects/Project5_P1/src/trace-generators/batch_then_drain`
   - The second config was for the new harness called `harness_fBTD` with the working directory `C:/Users/Bhalu Da PC/CLionProjects/Project5_P1/traces/batch_then_drain`
 - First generate the trace by running config `batch_then_trace`, this will create the trace files that the harness will use to time the operations.
 To use the harness switch over to `harness_fBTD` config and run it this should generate the `csv` output that can be used in html graph.
-In the html graph select `browse` to import the desired csv file/
+In the html graph select `browse` to import the desired csv file.
+- The csv file is being generated in the `csvs` directory.